A Series of Unfortunate Events (TV series): Casting

-One of the key changes that Sonnenfeld and Handler wanted for the series was to make Lemony Snicket a more visible character narrating on adventures of the Baudelaires children from their relative future, allowing him to be in scenes without actually being part of the events.
+One of the key changes that Sonnenfeld and Handler wanted for the series was to make Lemony Snicket a more visible character narrating on adventures of the Baudelaire children from their relative future, allowing him to be in scenes without actually being part of the events.
 Casting Patrick Warburton for Lemony was Handler's idea, despite Sonnenfeld having worked with Warburton in several previous productions.
 Handler felt Warburton was an actor that can deliver comedic lines without being too obvious about it, as well as bringing the emotional breadth that the character needed to show.
 Warburton's casting was confirmed by March 2016.

 It was also revealed that Presley Smith would play Sunny Baudelaire, whose quasi-nonsensical lines are voiced by Tara Strong.
 The casting department had initially sought a set of twin infants for the role, a standard practice to avoid complications from weariness during filming.
 None of those auditioned had the look that they felt was appropriate for the part.
 Smith however, had both the personality and look they felt appropriate for Sunny, and took the risk of casting a single actor for the role.

 Other casting included: in March 2016, K. Todd Freeman was cast as Mr. Poe, and Aasif Mandvi as Uncle Monty.
 In September 2016, it was revealed that Dylan Kingwell and Avi Lake were cast as the Quagmire siblings, Duncan and Isadora, respectively.
 In November 2016, Handler revealed Catherine O'Hara, Don Johnson, and Alfre Woodard had been cast as Dr. Georgina Orwell, Sir, and Aunt Josephine, respectively; O'Hara had previously portrayed Justice Strauss in the 2004 film adaptation of A Series of Unfortunate Events.
 Rhys Darby would play Charles, Sir's partner.